Swamy-s-Tech-Skills-Academy-AI-ML-Data/llm-agents-learning/README.md

 ## 🛠️ Prerequisites

-- Windows 11 + PowerShell
-- Python 3.12.x (recommended for smooth SciPy/gensim installs on Windows)
  - If you’re on Python 3.13, some scientific packages may try to build from source.
 Prefer 3.12 or use Conda.
-- OpenAI API key (only for later chapters/apps)
-- Basic programming knowledge and curiosity

 ## 🚀 Setup & Quick Start (Windows + PowerShell)